The English translation of the novel Touba and the

 SP: Yes, right now there is a historicity to my writing.
 Because I no

-longer am in touch with the daily realties of people in Iran.
-So I am in
+longer am in touch with the daily realties of people in

-see your point that there is now a certain element of historicity in your writing but do you also write about the exilic condition?
+GB: I see your point that there is now a certain element of historicity in your writing but do you also write about the exilic condition?

 so far I have not written anything about the

 Well, you see, you write in a certain way and the filmmaker imagines and

 portrays your work in a different way.
 I categorically like and endorse Shirin's